 A difficult line to research, given our oldest known relative's common name and his parent's early deaths.
 Nevertheless, Alexander Macdonald had an extremely varied life - from being a self-taught 'surgeon' on a Scottish whaler to missionary life in Samoa, before settling in New Zealand.

-Strangely, a direct ancestor on the Morris line has the name 'Fergusson' - although it is unclear why, there is no connection with the Fergussons.
+Strangely, a direct ancestor on the Morris line has the name 'Fergusson' - although it is unclear why, as there is no apparent connection with our Fergussons.
 The Morris' were a seafaring family long before Arthur William Morris bought a ship in partnership with his brother James and sailed to New Zealand to establish a family in Dunedin.
 His many shipping investments eventually formed part of what became the Union Shipping Co.

 The Moodie spelling has been varied (as many family names were) and this line was originally recorded as Mudie.
 Another family with strong seafaring links, whose members suffered more than the normal number of deaths abroad from shipwrecks and disease.